nox-vobiscum/estpoker/docs/BRIEFING.md

 _No batching of unrelated edits.
 Prefer one change per step/commit._

 ### 5.3 State & assumptions policy
+- **Ask-first rule.** If anything is ambiguous or I'm not 100% sure, I stop and ask a clarifying question.
+I do not guess or provide “best-effort” patches without confirmation.
-- **No assumptions.** If current code may differ from memory, we first ask for the **actual “as-is”** (file tree, file content, or relevant fragment).
+- **No assumptions.** If current code may differ from memory, we first request the **actual “as-is”** (file tree, file content, or relevant fragment).
-- After longer pauses, we explicitly **re-confirm** current state before proposing edits.
+- **After pauses, re-confirm state** before proposing edits.

 ### 5.4 Snippet & diff policy
 - Drop-in snippets only when the replaceable block is **uniquely identifiable**.